 Death is almost ostracized as a concept for man and the attribution of meaning to life is restored by the image.
-An image suspended in expanded environment that becomes suffocatingly boring and difficult.
-Thus, the earth ages and people try to remain immortal, constantdisconnecting from their nature.
+An image suspended in an expanded environment that becomes suffocatingly boring and difficult.
+Thus, the earth ages and people try to remain immortal, constantdisconnecting ly from their nature.
 Aristotle states that man is a social and political being by nature.
-He who can live away from human societies is a beast or a god.
+He who can that death does not matter. because every good and every bad is in your sensation and in how you experience it."
+It is obvious that disconnection is equivalent to a solid survival condition.
+Its basic characteristics are alienation, entrapment, impasse, suffering, pain, unbearable loneliness and darkness.